 Text:

-While everyone knew this was coming, the climbing cost of food makes the transition back down to pre-pandemic assistance that much harder.
+According to the USDA, it costs an average family of four $132 more to feed a family in 2023 than it did in 2021.
 The cost-of-living pushes needs higher, and available Federal aid decreases at the same time.
 We expect this will leave more people needing the food assistance that St. Francis House Food Pantry and other local food banks provide.

 To learn more, go to cssalaska.org/ham